 CEPC builds the evidence base for primary care transformation by conducting research and evaluation on primary care innovations and alternative delivery models.
 Some of our projects include:

-The COPD Health Coaching Study (2014-2017) is a randomized controlled trial scheduled to start in 2014 that will examine the impact of health coaching on the management of Chronic Obstructive Pulmonary Disease, compared to usual care.
-A collaboration between the UCSF Department of Family and Community Medicine, the Department of Pulmonology, and community clinics in San Francisco, this study will explore a unique model of medical assistant health coaching that supports linkages between primary care and specialty care as well as providing self-management support to patients living with COPD.
+The Aides in Respiration (AIR) Health Coaching Study (2014-2017) was a randomized controlled trial that adapted a health coaching model to the needs of people living with chronic obstructive pulmonary disease (COPD).
+A collaboration between the UCSF Department of Family and Community Medicine, the UCSF Pulmonary, Critical Care, Allergy and Sleep Medicine Program in the Department of Medicine, and 7 community clinics in San Francisco, this study tested a unique model of medical assistant health coaching that supports linkages between primary care and specialty care as well as providing self-management support to patients living with COPD.
+For more information about this study, read our protocol paper here.
 Supported by the Patient Centered Outcomes Research Institute.

 Spotlight on Health Coaching (2014-2015).
-Thanks to a grant from the Gordon & Betty Moore Foundation, the Center for Excellence in Primary Care is able to offer full scholarships to two organizations to receive the health coaching training on which CEPC’s research is based as well as technical assistance for implementation of a health coaching program in safety-net clinics.
-The clinics selected receive (1) full health coach training for staff on site, (2) an intensive in-person workshop with clinic leadership, supervisors, and front line staff to set up the infrastructure for a successful program, (3) follow-up calls with the to troubleshoot implementation challenges and foster accountability to carry out the program.
-From this project and evaluation CEPC hopes to learn more about how to successfully develop and implement health coaching in clinics outside of the research setting.
+Thanks to a grant from the Gordon & Betty Moore Foundation, the Center for Excellence in Primary Care can offer full scholarships to two organizations to receive the health coaching training on which CEPC’s research is based as well as technical assistance for the implementation of a health coaching program in safety-net clinics.
+The clinics selected receive (1) full health coach training for staff on site, (2) an intensive in-person workshop with clinic leadership, supervisors, and front-line staff to set up the infrastructure for a successful program, (3) follow-up calls with the to troubleshoot implementation challenges and foster accountability to carry out the program.
+From this project and evaluation, CEPC hopes to learn more about how to successfully develop and implement health coaching in clinics outside of the research setting.